DEVOTIONALS

 we have to ‘live in love’.
 Others should know us by the life of love

-we live.
-A person with love has a greater concern for others than
+they see in us.
+A person with love has a greater concern for others

-they do for themselves.
-They are NOT known as someone who is
+than they do for themselves.
+They are known as someone who is

-selfish and has to have things their way at all times.
+unselfish and doesn’t have to have things their way at all times.

 It is interesting that even when a loving person is discouraged,